Link time optimization is implemented as a GCC front end for a

 .o files.
 Currently, LTO support is enabled in most

 ELF-based systems, as well as darwin, cygwin and mingw systems.

-Since GIMPLE bytecode is saved alongside final object code, object
+GIMPLE bytecode could also be saved alongside final object code if

-files generated with LTO support are larger than regular object files.
+the object files generated with LTO support larger than regular object

 objects which could be used both for development and the production of